In this Gutenberg tutorial I’ll give you a quick start for working with WordPress’ very own visual editor.

 3. Common Gutenberg Problems

-Now that we have a solid idea of the basic concepts for using Gutenberg, let’s now explore some of the common problems people run into.
+You should now have a solid idea of the basic concepts for using Gutenberg.
+But this wouldn’t be a decent WordPress Gutenberg tutorial without exploring some of the common problems people run into.

 “The Editing Space is Too Narrow”

 A lot of people find the editing space made available by Gutenberg too narrow.
 You can solve this problem by installing the Editor Full Width Gutenberg plugin.
 Once activated, it will remove all width constraints from the editor.